LCOGT/banzai/docs/index.rst

 take a mean of the remaining pixels as usual.

-Master Bias Creation
+Super Bias Creation
 ====================
 For all instruments, we take many full-frame bias exposures every afternoon and morning.
 The afternoon and morning sets of bias frames are typically reduced together for quality control and to increase statistics.

-When creating a master bias frame for the night, we first calculate the sigma clipped mean of each image.
+When creating a super bias frame for the night, we first calculate the sigma clipped mean of each image.
 In this case, outliers that are 3.5 rstd from the median are rejected before calculating the mean.
 As the read noise is approximately Gaussian (to surprisingly high precision), the median is a robust estimation of the center of the pixel brightness distribution.